esameisa/Laravel-Advanced/Events_Listeners_Mails_Queue_Jobs.md

 ## EventServiceProvider

-To connect Event with Listeners
+To connect Event with Listeners:

 ```
 protected $listen = [